andreineculau/i4ratsit-se/README.md

 # i4ratsit-se [![Build Status][2]][1]

+Interface for Ratsit AB's www.ratsit.se

 **DISCLAIMER** This is an unofficial experiment serving these purposes:

+- provide a CLI
 - provide an "API" (HTTP server)
 -- enacting proper HTTP usage
 -- creating/using some vendor media-types (targeting a future media-type registration)
-- provide a CLI (in front of the API)

 ## Install